Please note that Tapas no longer supports Internet Explorer.

 Her legs felt numb.
 It took a full minute before her body responded.
 She walked forward in a daze, her mind unable to process any of what she had seen.

-Over an hour later, the front door of the orphanage opened.
-Aiko stood there, speaking quietly to a man whose back faced the street.
-A glimpse of his badge revealed he was CIA.
+Over an hour later, the front door of the orphanage was open.
+Aiko stood there, speaking quietly to a man in a suit.

-“So they made a move,” the agent said.
+“So they made a move,” the man said.
 “You’ve done a good job protecting her.”

 “Continue monitoring.
 And next time?
 Use less force.
 Your buddies nearly killed them.”